Vespasian: The emperor who saved Rome

 Source: https://pixabay.com/photos/statue-sculpture-stone-bust-face-3434177/

-In AD 68, he played a key role in bringing back stability to Rome after the death of Nero and establishing the Flavian dynasty of emperors, which also included Titus and Domitian.
+However, in AD 68, he played a key role in bringing back stability and established the Flavian dynasty of emperors, which also included Titus and Domitian.

 Vespasian was born in November of AD 9 to a little-known family of equestrian status in the small village of Falacrinae, in Italy.